hsloot/integratecpp/README.md

 callback functor `fn_callback`, taking a `void *` pointer to the original function, which is than internally casted to the correct type and which overwrites an array of double with corresponding function evaluations.
-This is rather complicated and requires familiarity with pointers.
-Additionally, this snippet is missing a translation of the error code into a proper error message To make it worse, without guarding the callback functions from `C++` exceptions, we introduce possible undefined behavior.
+This is rather complicated and requires being more familiarity with pointers.
+Additionally, this snippet is missing a translation of the error code into a proper error message.
+To make it worse, without guarding the callback functions from `C++` exceptions, we introduce possible undefined behavior.

-Using our header simplifies numerical integration in `Rcpp`
+Using our wrapper simplifies numerical integration in `Rcpp`
 considerably:

 ``` cpp